Forget decorative gourds. In the Pacific Northwest, it's mother-effing larch season.

 Two very popular larch destinations, the Enchantments and Lake Ingalls, don't allow pets on the trail.
 And yes, you could very well get an expensive citation if you disregard the rules.
 But there are still spots where dogs are welcome in larch country, like Heather-Maple Pass Loop; it veers close to North Cascade National Park (where dogs are prohibited) but the route stays just outside.

-If the last time you went hiking was back when the Mariners season looked promising, note that now it's almost winter in the mountains—and snow is likely.
+If the last time you went hiking was back when the Kraken were a pipe dream, note that now it's almost winter in the mountains—and snow is likely.
 Pack multiple layers of warm clothing, traction devices like micro spikes, and all the 10 Essentials recommended for outdoor activity.
 Read up on trails to prepare for hazards and conditions; the excellent nonprofit Washington Trails Association (we've linked to their trail reports) has oodles of updated info.

 Share the Love

 Remember that what makes larch needles pretty is, well, their death.
 A stiff breeze or a human hand easily knocks them from branches.
 When capturing the perfect 'gram, fight the temptation to hug a tree.

 While the yellow and orange larches draw crowds, there's plenty of fall color from plant life around the Cascades—oranges and deep reds and even tawny browns.
 Popular Yellow Aster Butte near Mount Baker is famous for its shades of autumn, as are the mountains around Ross Lake.